projectcalico/calico/networking/change-block-size.md

 ### Tutorial

-In the following example, we create a Kubernetes cluster with default CIDR block size of /26, but want to shrink the size to /28.
+In the following example, we created a Kubernetes cluster with default CIDR block size of /26.
+We want to shrink the block size to /28 to use the pool more efficiently.

 #### Step 1: Add a new IP pool